 - Savings of the decedent

 While you are grieving, the thought of filing a wrongful death claim may not seem crucial.
 However, the insurance company representing the responsible party is not waiting and will likely be working on reducing damages.
-This is a tactic many insurance companies usually do to pay out the least amount of money possible or try to get your wrongful death case dismissed altogether.
+Many insurance companies usually use this tactic to pay out the least amount of money possible or try to get your wrongful death case dismissed altogether.
 That's why it is crucial to hire a wrongful death lawyer as soon as possible.
 A lawyer knows the tricks insurance adjusters use to play the legal system and can help block them from causing any further damage to your wrongful death claim.
 Although nothing can bring your loved one back, the responsible party who took your loved one away should be held accountable for hurting you and your family.How Long Do You Have to File a Wrongful Death Claim?